thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-index.md

 Engineer to configure new cluster defaults.

 ## Understand the indexing behavior for Worksheets
 For Worksheets, you can only choose whether or not to index the column.
+You cannot choose an index type.
 When viewing a Worksheet, toggle the **SUGGEST VALUES IN SEARCH** option on or off.

 ![Worksheet search indexing]({{ site.baseurl }}/images/worksheet-search-indexing.png "Worksheet search indexing")